DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2.md

 caption: "Year 2"
 ---

-In this module you’ll look at how to gather evidence about the impact your teaching is having, followed by practical tips on altering your practices to get better results.
+In this module you'll look at how to gather evidence about the impact your teaching is having, followed by practical tips on altering your practices to get better results.

 ## Week 1: observation and feedback to improve the quality of pedagogy and the productive use of assessment